 My daughter wanted to jump in and support her friend.
-I was fearful she would become the next victim of these mean girl attacks.
-I too wanted her to stand up against the “mean girls” and stand for her friend.
+I too wanted her to stand up to the “mean girls” and stand for her friend.
 I was just unsure how to do that and still keep her safe.

-As a teacher and a mentor for junior high and high school girls, I know firsthand the difference education makes and the devastation ignorance can play in any situation.
-This incident led me to want to protect my daughter and any other girl from being bullied in the future.
+As a teacher and a mentor for junior high and high school girls, I know first hand the difference education makes and the devastation ignorance can play.

 After I did some research, I was horrified to discover girl bullying is on its way to becoming an epidemic.
 Girl bullying is all too often covert, easily overlooked as the unfortunate part of forming cliques and social groups.
 Where boys often use physical intimidation to have power over their peers, girls use social power to intimidate.
 Relationships are used as weapons to inflict emotional pain through ostracizing, social isolation, or ruining someone’s social standing in the popularity hierarchy by way of rumors.
 This is nothing new, but with social media playing such an important part in everyday life, rumors spread can hit Facebook, Snapchat, Instagram and Twitter in a matter of seconds.
 This affects not only the victim’s own peer group, but every peer group on planet earth.
 The damage can often feel permanent.